 Representatives Crow (6), DeGette (1), Neguse (2), and Pettersen (7) all voted ‘no’ against the cuts.
 If you live in Districts 1, 2, 6, or 7:

-Cuts in Medicaid are especially devastating to people with disabilities, low income children, pregnant people and rural Coloradans.
+Cuts in Medicaid would be especially devastating to people with disabilities, low income children, pregnant people and rural Coloradans.
 Our state’s TABOR law will not allow us to raise the state revenue needed to sustain federal cuts at this level.
 In a tough state budget year and a difficult federal funding environment, Colorado stands to lose many of the protections and services we have fought for and won over the years.

 Please continue to keep reaching out to share your story.
 People with disabilities belong in conversations where decisions are being made.
-This is NOT over.